opentok/opentok-ios-sdk-samples/5.Multi-Party-Call/README.md

-Project 5: Multi Party Call
+Project 5: Multi-Party Call
 ==================================

-This project shows how to use Opentok SDK to develop multi party call.(one publisher, N subscribers with only one subscriber video enabled at a time).
+This project shows how to use OpenTok iOS SDK to develop a multi-party call (one publisher, N subscribers with only one subscriber video enabled at a time).
-By the end of a code review, you should learn how to add a multi party calls with Opentok SDK.
+By the end of a code review, you will learn how to add a multi-party call with the OpenTok iOS SDK.
 This example also shows how to use archiving feature.

 Application Notes
 =================

-1. This sample shows a publisher bar(bottom), subscriber bar (top) and  an archiving overlay
+1. This sample shows a publisher bar (bottom), subscriber bar (top) and  an archiving overlay.

-2. Publisher bar has buttons for publisher's toggle camera and mute/unmute publisher's audio
+2. The publisher bar has buttons for publisher's toggle camera and mute/unmute publisher's audio.

-3. Subscriber bar has a button which allows subscriber to enable/disable audio
+3. The subscriber bar has a button which allows subscriber to enable/disable audio.

-4. Swipe right/left to navigate to the next/previous subscriber in the session
+4. Swipe right/left to navigate to the next/previous subscriber in the session.